 Designed to help students develop a holistic understanding of spiritual formation, engage in Christian practices as means of grace, and develop a rule of life.
 Course includes classroom setting, covenant discipleship groups, and service learning components.
 A two-semester course for all M.Div. students, to be taken during first year.
 Graded Pass/Fail only.
-2 credit hours 2 sections every Fall semester R. Martin/A. Lee
+2 credit hours

+Two sections offered every Fall semester